clementapa/CelebFaces_Attributes_Classification/README.md

 ## :mag_right: Introduction :
 This repository is related to a project of the Introduction to Numerical Imaging (i.e, Introduction à l'Imagerie Numérique in French), given by the MVA Masters program at ENS-Paris Saclay.

 It was entirely build from scratch and contains code in PyTorch Lightning to train and then use a neural network for image classification.
-We used it to create a classifier allowing semantic attributes classification of faces with the dataset CelebA-HQ.
+We used it to create a classifier allowing semantic attributes classification of faces with the dataset CelebA.

 <p float="center">
     <img src="assets/overview_celeba.png" width="500" height="300"/>